46620/guides/docs/machine/linux/gpu_passthrough/setup.md

 ## Setting up the VM
 ### Downloads
-You're gonna need 2 things, A copy of [Windows](https://www.microsoft.com/en-us/software-download/windows10ISO) and the [virtio](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/virtio-win-0.1.215-2/virtio-win-0.1.215.iso) drivers.
-Clicking them will either download or bring you to a download page.
+You're gonna need 2 things, A copy of [Windows](https://www.microsoft.com/en-us/software-download/windows10ISO) and either stable or latest [virtio](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/) drivers, that's up to you.
+Clicking them will bring you to a download page.

 ### Setting up virt manager and all that stuff
 This is recommended to do before all of this is to enable XML editing in virt managers settings.
 Open "Virtual Machine Manager" and click "Edit".
 Enable XML editing and hit close.